aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

 **Note:** Multi-tenancy is enabled in both ASP.NET Core and ASP.NET MVC 5.x startup templates.

+#### Ignore Feature Check For Host Users

+There is another configuration to ignore feature check for host users.
+We can enable it in PreInitialize method of our module as shown below:

+    Configuration.MultiTenancy.IgnoreFeatureCheckForHostUsers = true;

+**Note:** `IgnoreFeatureCheckForHostUsers` default value is `false`;

 #### Host vs Tenant

 We define two terms used in a multi-tenant system: